nicmart/DGIM/README.md

 The DGIM algorithm allows us to answer the question with a **logarithmic amount of memory**, and with tunable precision.

-More precisely, for a given precision 1/m, the needed amount of memory is O(m log(N)²).
+More precisely, for a given precision 1/m, the needed amount of memory is **O(m log(N)²)**.

-Just to outline, log(N)² is a ridicously low number compared to N, for big N. For example, if N is 80 bilions, log(N)² is 1311.
+Just to outline, log(N)² (base 2) is a ridicously low number compared to N, for big N. For example, if N is 80 bilions, log(N)² is 1311.

 In this library you can find a PHP implementation of the algorithm, together with the generalization